-Bannockburn Pinot Noir 2017 Magnum
+Bannockburn Pinot Noir 2021 Magnum

-Minimum Order 3 Units
+Minimum Order 3 Units (straight or mixed)

-- Tasting notes
+- Tasting Notes & Reviews

-The fruit was in very good condition, and all the ferments went smoothly.
-Malic acid levels are very high, the wines will need to wait until Spring to go through malolactic fermentation.
+near long term average.
+The fruit was in very good condition, picking weather was mostly very helpful and all the ferments went smoothly.
+Malic acid levels are average but most lots will go through malolactic fermentation in the

-At this early stage the wines show promise: a nice balance of stone fruits and citrus in the Chardonnay, structure and transparency to season and site in the Pinot Noir and Shiraz.
+At this stage the wines show promise: a nice balance of stone fruits and citrus in the Chardonnay, structure and transparency to season and site in the Pinot Noir and Shiraz.